 But by this time, it was already some sort of a ‘last hurrah‘, since our time was up.
-Needless to say, I treasured every second of it.
+Needless to say, I treasured every second of this Helsinki Snowmobile Tours.

-Venturing out into a blinding white wilderness on a snowmobile was every bit as magical as people claim it to be.
+Venturing out into a blinding white wilderness on a Helsinki Snowmobile Tours was every bit as magical as people claim it to be.

 This was, without a doubt, one of those travel experiences that I would forever hold dear and I have Visit Helsinki and Burn Out City Events to thank for it!
 And of course, this is one of those things that I highly recommend that you should try.